5Cost of living in British Columbia

 Entertainment

-• Restaurants: a meal and a non-alcoholic drink sets you back $20-$25 (plus tax and tip).
-However, Vancouver boasts amazing Asian restaurants where you can enjoy top-quality sushi or Chinese noodles for low prices.
+• Restaurants: a meal and a non-alcoholic drink sets you back an average of $40 (plus tax and tip).
+However, Vancouver boasts amazing Asian restaurants where you can enjoy top-quality sushi or Chinese noodles for lower prices.
 Don’t hesitate to try hole-in-the-wall neighbourhood restaurants!

 Cost of living in Victoria